 The oxidation resistance is different.

 18-10 stainless steel has 10% nickel to make it more durable and corrosion-resistant.
 This stainless steel is called 18-10 stainless steel.
 18/0 contains limited nickel, so oxidation resistance is slightly worse, while 18/10 provides the most nickel, resulting in the greatest rust resistance and the longest polishing time.

 Stainless steel itself does not provide the best heating effect, so alloys are necessary to produce the best cooking utensils.

-We proudly provide 18/10 stainless steel cutlery sets and personalized products so you can cook with confidence.
-Once you have tasted the benefits of our tableware, you will understand why our 18/10 stainless steel flatware is unique!
+We proudly provide 18/10 stainless steel flatware sets and personalized products so you can cook with confidence.
+Once you have tasted the benefits of our gold flatware, silver flatware and black flatware, you will understand why our 18/10 stainless steel flatware is unique!

 As a special barrier, the role of chromium oxide is to protect the metal below it from oxygen.
 Stainless steel does corrode when exposed to strong acid or alkaline solutions.
-Although most stainless steel forks and spoons have perfect corrosion resistance, the dinner knifes are usually made of a different, harder steel, giving them a lasting advantage.
-The downside is that durable knifes are prone to rust, especially after repeated washing in the dishwasher.
-In addition, sharp dinner knifes may blunt the equipment when they hit other dishes or shelves during the washing process.
+Although most stainless steel forks and spoons have perfect corrosion resistance, the dinner knives are usually made of different, harder steel, giving them a lasting advantage.
+The downside is that durable knives are prone to rust, especially after repeated washing in the dishwasher.
+In addition, sharp dinner knives may blunt the equipment when they hit other dishes or shelves during the washing process.

-If you choose machine washable stainless steel flatware set, you can follow a few precautions to extend the service life of stainless steel cutlery:
+If you choose a machine washable stainless steel gold flatware set, you can follow a few precautions to extend the service life of stainless steel cutlery:

 Keep the cutlery dry-if left in the dishwasher for a long time, the moisture (or acid in the food residue) will erode the surface of the cutlery and make them rust;